Accounting (BBus Honours)

 Accounting & Information Systems

-All businesses need to record details of their trading transactions (e.g. sales and purchases) so that they know who owes them money and what money they owe.
+The Accounting function provides timely, relevant and accurate information to the management of the business.
 This information is also used to assess the financial ‘health’ of the business and to make plans for the future.
 Accountants are involved in making many decisions necessary for the efficient operation of a business.
 Therefore, a well-run accounting function is critically important to the long-term management of a business.

 For details, see http:/business.cit.ie

-Upon successful completion of the Honours Degree, graduates with excellent exemptions from the professional accountancy bodies can enter industry or practice (i.e. work for a firm of accountants).
+Upon successful completion of the Honours Degree, graduates with excellent exemptions from the professional accountancy bodies can enter industry or practice (i.e. work for an accounting practice).

 After attaining your BBus (Honours) in Accounting, you need to fulfil the additional requirements of the Accountancy Body with which you wish to qualify.
-This typically requires 3 to 3½ years relevant work experience and additional examinations.
+This typically requires 3 to 3½ years relevant work experience in conjunction with additional professional examinations.

 Will I receive exemptions from the main professional bodies?